 Track security vulnerabilities

-This topic describes how to track, analyze, and fix security vulnerabilities discovered in your code using Fortify, SonarQube, or other static code analysis tools.
+This topic describes how to track and analyze security vulnerabilities discovered in your code using Fortify, SonarQube, or other static code analysis tools.
+After setting this up, you can track and manage your vulnerabilities in the Issues module.

 You can view security vulnerabilities in your code using the following integrations:

 Fortify.
-If you set up a security testing integration with Fortify, each pipeline run triggers a security assessment of your application's code, and ALM Octane displays the vulnerabilities found in the pipeline run.
+If you set up a security testing integration with Fortify, each pipeline run triggers a security assessment of your application's code.
+ALM Octane displays vulnerabilities if the pipeline run on Jenkins was successful, and the security assessment for the pipeline run is finished.
 For configuration details, see Set up an integration with Fortify.

 SonarQube.
-If you set up a security testing integration with SonarQube, ALM Octane displays the vulnerabilities found in the pipeline run.
+If you set up a security testing integration with SonarQube, ALM Octane displays the discovered vulnerabilities.
 For configuration details, see Set up an integration with SonarQube.

 Other static code analysis tools.
 If you are using a static code analysis tool other than Fortify, you can use ALM Octane's REST API to inject security vulnerability issues detected by the tool into ALM Octane.
 For details, see Add vulnerability issues into ALM Octane.